imperialCHEPI/healthgps/architecture.md

 |:--:|
 |*Policy Scenario’s Data Synchronisation Mechanism*|

-An alternative to this design is to use a message broker, e.g., [RabbitMQ](https://www.rabbitmq.com) , or a distributed event streaming platform such as [Apache Kafka](https://kafka.apache.org) to distribute random generator seeds and messages over a network of computers running in pairs to scale-up the model’s virtual population size and throughput.
+An alternative to this design is to use a message broker, e.g., [RabbitMQ][broker], or a distributed event streaming platform such as [Apache Kafka][kafka] to distribute random generator seeds and messages over a network of computers running in pairs to scale-up the model’s virtual population size and throughput.
 This solution would allow for a single baseline scenario data to be shared by multiple intervention scenarios, marked reducing the requirement for simulation pair coupling.

 # Simulation Executive